-- The tool has a long learning curve due to the vast features and is not beginner-friendly.
+- The tool has a long learning curve due to its vast features and is not beginner-friendly.

 - One of the costliest CRM tools, with many in-tool purchases.

-- User has no control over downtimes and system upgrades.
+- Users have no control over downtimes and system upgrades.

 SendinBlue is a compact CRM toolkit aimed at small and medium businesses.
-The tool allows to automate entire marketing campaigns and track real-time conversions.
+The tool allows you to automate entire marketing campaigns and track real-time conversions.
 Other features include email marketing, SMS marketing, segmentation, and live chat.
 It also stores the contact details and basic information of both customers and leads.